The skills that Sales Sherpas™ need to guide their customers through their buying journey are much different from what drove success in the past.

 And what are employers looking for?

 People skills.
 Employers want the soft skills that revolve around human interaction and the less quantifiable aspects of business.
-In fact, they represent six out of the top ten areas with the biggest skill deficiencies.
+In fact, they represent six out of the top ten areas with the biggest skill deficiencies listed in 2018.
 They include: Oral Communication, People Management, Social Media, Business Management, Time Management, and Leadership.

 The skills that are going to drive success for salespeople are the ones that focus on human-to-human interaction.
 And those who are best at being “human” are going to be in highest demand.

 The Six Skill Gaps You Can Work on Today